 Now let’s talk multiplayer.
 It will be very interesting to see how especially the younger audience likes Call of Duty: WW II because this is a different game.
 Sure, you have the Thompson and their German counterparts that have almost the same firepower like a modern MP5.
 But they weren’t as precise and it wasn’t common in World War II to use attachments.
 The aiming is all about iron sights: you lean in, look through the sight but there is no zoom or glasses involved.
 The Thompson was famous for their counter pressure when firing.

 No worries, at least from what I have seen, Call of Duty is not going to turn into an ArmA 3 or similar military simulation, but there certainly is more recoil.
 And when we talk about the M1 Garand the feeling is sort of comparable to Battlefield 1.
 Meaning when you reload, the bullet drops out and your hand is – automatically – filling in new rounds.
 That costs a good second, so while Advanced Warfare, Black Ops 3 and Infinite Warfare were all about a very aggressive, fast-paced gameplay, Call of Duty: WW II is a bit more about taking cover, reloading, and precision shots.
-And there will be no auto-heal anymore, neither in single player, nor in multiplayer.
+And there might not be auto-heal anymore, neither in single player, nor in multiplayer.
 But Sledgehammer already hints at a system very similar to Battlefield 4 where you actually had a support class supplying the entire squad.
 Maybe there will be Medics?
 It would thus be Battlefield and not Call of Duty, but hey, why not change the formula a bit after 25 games?

 What’s your take on the 2017 Call of Duty?
 Personally, I love competitive action, but I’ve also played through every single campaign thus far.
 So, if this one here is a bit more like Band of Brothers – more heart, more thought, better writing – I’d be more than happy.
 What about you?
 Will you miss the jump-packs and the modern weaponry or are you ready to roll again with the good old Garand?